An Opportunity of Innovation: The FemtoSecond Laser

 The next step in surgery requires removing the first layer of the cataract itself.
 The laser creates a perfectly centered and circular removal of that first layer.

 Meticulous Lens Fragmentation

 Breaking apart the cataract into four quadrants is an essential next step in the surgical process.
 It allows for the cataract to be suctioned out in smaller sections.
-The femtosecond laser can break the cataract into smaller sections than manually possible, which reduces the amount of phacoemulsification required to remove the cataract in the subsequent steps.
+The femtosecond laser can break the cataract into smaller areas than manually possible, reducing the phacoemulsification required to remove the cataract in the subsequent steps.